-Several extensions to this preliminary assessment will be possible for the final 2022 analysis.
+Several extensions to this preliminary assessment will be possible for the final 2025 analysis.
 These include:

-- Responses to suggestions and comments generated from SRB020 and SRB021. - Addition of all 2022 data, extending existing time series (mortality, indices, ages, etc.). - The sex-ratio of the 2021 commercial fisheries landings based on the IPHC's genetic assay will be completed and included in the final 2022 assessment.
+- Responses to suggestions and comments generated from SRB026 and SRB027. - Addition of all 2025 data, extending existing time series (mortality, indices, ages, etc.). - The sex-ratio of the 2024 commercial fisheries landings based on the IPHC's genetic assay will be available by late summer.